GabrielAlmeidaFlores/AWS-Certified-Associate/Virtual Private Cloud (VPC)/README.md

 NACL Key Points:

-- Your VPC automatically comes with a modifiable default network ACL.
+- **Default Network ACL**: Your VPC automatically comes with a modifiable default network ACL.
 By default, it allows all inbound and outbound IPv4 traffic and, if applicable, IPv6 traffic.

-- You can create a custom network ACL and associate it with a subnet to allow or deny specific inbound or outbound traffic at the subnet level.
+- **Custom Network ACLs**: You can create a custom network ACL and associate it with a subnet to allow or deny specific inbound or outbound traffic at the subnet level.

-- Each subnet in your VPC must be associated with a network ACL.
+- **Subnet Association with Network ACLs**: Each subnet in your VPC must be associated with a network ACL.
 If you don't explicitly associate a subnet with a network ACL, the subnet is automatically associated with the default network ACL.

-- You can associate a network ACL with multiple subnets.
+- **One-to-Many Association**: You can associate a network ACL with multiple subnets.
 However, a subnet can be associated with only one network ACL at a time.
 When you associate a network ACL with a subnet, the previous association is removed.

-- A network ACL has inbound rules and outbound rules.
+- **Inbound and Outbound Rules**: A network ACL has inbound rules and outbound rules.
 Each rule can either allow or deny traffic.
 Each rule has a number from 1 to 32766.
-We evaluate the rules in order, starting with the lowest numbered rule, when deciding whether allow or deny traffic.
-If the traffic matches a rule, the rule is applied and we do not evaluate any additional rules.
-We recommend that you start by creating rules in increments (for example, increments of 10 or 100) so that you can insert new rules later on, if needed.
+Rules are evaluated in order, starting with the lowest numbered rule, when deciding whether to allow or deny traffic.
+If the traffic matches a rule, the rule is applied, and no further rules are evaluated.
+It is recommended to create rules in increments (e.g., increments of 10 or 100) to allow for inserting new rules later if needed.

-- We evaluate the network ACL rules when traffic enters and leaves the subnet, not as it is routed within a subnet.
+- **Traffic Evaluation Scope**: Network ACL rules are evaluated when traffic enters and leaves the subnet, not as it is routed within a subnet.

-- NACLs are stateless, which means that information about previously sent or received traffic is not saved.
-If, for example, you create a NACL rule to allow specific inbound traffic to a subnet, responses to that traffic are not automatically allowed.
-This is in contrast to how security groups work.
-Security groups are stateful, which means that information about previously sent or received traffic is saved.
-If, for example, a security group allows inbound traffic to an EC2 instance, responses are automatically allowed regardless of outbound security group rules.
+- **Stateless Nature of Network ACLs**: Network ACLs are stateless, meaning they do not retain information about previously sent or received traffic.
+For example, if you create a rule to allow specific inbound traffic to a subnet, responses to that traffic are not automatically allowed.
+This differs from security groups, which are stateful and automatically allow responses to inbound traffic regardless of outbound rules.

 ## Security Groups